simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

   * Should only be set to an empty string when the key being accessed is truly global.
   * Defaults to the Puppet environment for the node.

-* `resource`: String.
-Name of the Puppet resource initiating this libkv operation

-  * Required when `backend` is not specified and you want to be able to use more than the `default` backend.
-  * String should be resource as it would appear in the catalog or some application grouping id

-    * 'Class[<class>]' for a class, e.g.  'Class[Mymodule::Myclass]'
-    * '<Defined type>[<instance>]' for a defined type instance, e.g.,
-      'Mymodule::Mydefine[myinstance]'

-  * **Catalog resource id cannot be reliably determined automatically.**
-    Appropriate scope is not necessarily available when a libkv function is called within any other function.
-This is problematic for heavily used Puppet built-in functions such as `each`.

 #### Function Signatures